 The logo mark could be "locked up" in any number of configurations depending on the space allotted.
 The preferred lockup is the mark to the left and a dividing rule separating from the type treatment on the right, however, other lockup combinations can be used including a website version space is particularly limited.

 The color choices for TENS are as important as the logo itself and are an intentional part of its personality.
 We established four primary colors in shades of blue and two secondary colors for contrast and emphasis.
-A mood does a great job of showing how these colors come together to form a cohesive brand.
+A mood board does a great job of showing how these colors come together to form a cohesive brand.

 Our font choices are a simple yet elegant sans serif (PT Sans) and a rounded serif (Merriweather) - both easily accessibly via google and adobe to allow consistency among the many constituents using the branding.